 Water Environment – restoring and enhancing rivers and burns to stabilise river banks, tackle pollution and slow the flow of water

-Education – create educational resources specific to the natural and cultural heritage of Tomintoul & Glenlivet
+Education – create educational resources and activities specific to the natural and cultural heritage of Tomintoul & Glenlivet

-Training – identify training needs for young people, tourism and land based businesses; deliver direct and remote training to businesses and residents
+Training and skills – identify training needs for young people, tourism and land based businesses; deliver direct and remote training to businesses and residents